grimme-lab/qc2-teaching/doc/prog-scf.rst

       same result?
 If not recheck your code.
    4. Check what happens if you calculate the nuclear repulsion energy for a single atom.
 Do you get the expected result?
+   5. Is there a (intrinsic) Fortran function that simplifies the calculation?

 Classical contributions to the total energy do not dependent on the density or wavefunction and can already be calculated before